-In fact, statistics have proven that when influencers share content it often gets a lot more engagement than if the content or product was being pushed directly from the brand itself.
+In fact, statistics have proven that when influencers share content, it often gets a lot more engagement than if the content or product was being pushed directly from the brand itself.
 The reason for that is trust.
-People are more likely to trust the opinion of an individual they already follow and enjoy keeping up with, rather than a brand or individual that they aren’t yet familiar with.
+People are more likely to trust the opinion of an individual they already follow and enjoy keeping up with rather than a brand or individual that they aren’t yet familiar with.

 The best way to get them to help or partner with you is to build a relationship with them beforehand.
 This means providing them with value several times before you ask them to work with you.
 At some point, they’ll inevitably reciprocate the support and recommend you to your audience as well.
-Alternatively, you can always go the direct route and inquire on what their promotional rates are to be featured on their page.
+Alternatively, you can always go the direct route and inquire about what their promotional rates are to be featured on their page.
 The results of that promotion will be able to be measured within days, and you should see a good ROI.”

 says Eden cheng of WeInvoice

 One of the best ways to gain traffic to your blog is by promoting it through your own Youtube channel.
 The great thing about this is that not only will you able to reach a new audience, but you’ll also be able to use your content to its full potential as well.